techieshark/slack-calvin/README.md

 More info on the quotes API we use: http://iheartquotes.com/api

-The reason for this code's existence is simply to decode html entities like so quotes look right in Slack.
+The reason for this code's existence is simply to decode html entities so quotes look right in Slack.
 This is what I was seeing when just using the iheartquotes api directly:

 ````
 &quot;I don't know which is worse,  ...that everyone has his price, or that